 Start here to find out about people in other countries!
 Listen to the national anthem, look at pictures, and try recipes.
 Learn about each country’s history, customs, and government, and see what everyday life is like.

 Looking for information about an American Indian tribe or working on a Native American Heritage Month project?
-This is an easy-to-use resource with biographies, major events coverage, primary sources, & maps.
+This is an easy-to-use resource with biographies, coverage of major events, primary sources, and maps.

 Not just for students!
 Find encyclopedia articles, primary source documents, e-books and multimedia resources in one search!